 But both Lampert and Lou D'Ambrosio, who was named CEO in February, have said the company needs to keep up with the changing retail landscape, where shoppers are going online for convenience and finding better prices on their smartphones even once they're in the store.

-Andrew Jassin, at clothing consultant Jassin Consulting Group, said his clients that sell to Sears aren't limiting orders, but they're watching to see what steps the company will take next.
+Andrew Jassin, co-founder at retail management consultancy Jassin Consulting Group, said his fashion supplier clients that sell to Sears aren't limiting orders, but they're watching to see what steps the company will take next.

 "People are generally questioning the survivability long-term," Jassin said.